Frequently Asked Questions

 Can you tell me how to get on the Workforce Board?

-All 15 of our Board members are appointed by the governor.
+All 15 of our Board members are appointed by the Governor of Georgia.
 If you are interested in serving on our Board, then please contact the Office of the Governor.

 What is a practice opportunity fair?

-A practice opportunity fair is an event held multiple times per year in conjunction with different graduate medical education programs where resident physicians can interact with recruiters and human resource representatives from various hospitals around the state regarding employment opportunities.
+Practice opportunity fairs are annual events held in conjunction with different graduate medical education programs where resident physicians can interact with recruiters and human resource representatives from various hospitals and clinics around the state regarding employment opportunities.
+More information on practice opportunity fairs can be found by clicking HERE.

 What specialties does the Board consider as part of its "primary care/core specialties"?

-Family medicine, internal medicine, pediatrics, OB/GYN, emergency medicine, general surgery and psychiatry.
+Family medicine, internal medicine, pediatrics, obstetrics/gynecology, emergency medicine, general surgery, and psychiatry.